nieldlr/hanzi/README.md

 	console.log(decomposition.components3);
 	[㇚,二,㇑,㇆,㇔,⺀,㇐,㇓,㇠,㇇,㇏]

-	If a type of decomposition is forced (eg. hanzi.decompose('搬', 1);) then it returns only two fields: "character" & "components"
+	//If a type of decomposition is forced (eg. hanzi.decompose('搬', 1);) then it returns only two fields:
+	//"character" & "components"
 ```